Code-Institute-Submissions/oksanaokhten-green-feet_MayResub/README.md

 * ### **User stories**
     * **First Time Visitor Goals**
         * As a new visitor to the website, I want to easily navigate throughout the site to find the content.
-        * As a new visitor, I want to read about the company and reflexologist.
+        * As a new visitor, I want to read about the clinic and reflexology.
         * As a new visitor/potential client, I want to look for social media links to find out how trusted and known they are.
         * As a new visitor/potential client, I want to be able to book a reflexology treatment and to know their cost.
-        * As a new visitor/potential client, I want to know the location of the company.
+        * As a new visitor/potential client, I want to know the location of the clinic.

     * **Returning Visitor Goals**
         * As a Returning Visitor, I want to find information about reflexology treatment.